-Bristly sedge and woolly rose-mallow could occur within the grassland and/or open water within the Rossmoor West and East sites and Arden Pond Mitigation Site.
+Bristly sedge and woolly rose-mallow could occur along the water's edge within Site 1-1.
 Ground disturbance for the Proposed Action's bank improvement actions would increase the potential for these plants to be unintentionally buried or removed if present.
-Construction associated with the Arden Pond Mitigation Site and potential water delivery installation between the Rossmoor sites and the American River could result in removal of individuals if present in these areas.
+Construction associated with Site 1-1 could result in removal of individuals if present in these areas.
 This would be a significant impact.
-Implementation of Mitigation Measure PLANT-1 would reduce this impact to a less-than-significant level, because as part of the final construction design, USACE would adjust construction access routes and the footprint of erosion protection activities to ensure the avoidance of these species, if determined to occur within these footprints.
+Implementation of Mitigation Measure PLANT-1 would reduce this impact to a less-than-significant level, because as part of the final construction design, Project Partners would adjust construction access routes and the footprint of erosion protection activities to ensure the avoidance of these species, if determined to occur within these footprints.